-• Once the nomination deadline has passed, the selection committee meets to develop the short list.

-- The VPAP will provide the academic personnel files of each member of the short list to the PEVC.
-The PEVC chooses the final candidate after consultation with the Chancellor. - The PEVC will conduct negotiations with the candidate and get agreement on administrative stipend, other compensation matters and clarification of the administrative duties.
-These details are sent to APO. - The APO will draft a letter for faculty appointments, copying the draft to Financial Planning and Analysis (FP&A), the direct supervisor of the position and the PEVC. - The final letter will be sent to the candidate, the candidate's Department Chair, the candidate's new supervisor, APO, RPB and PEVC. - Final decision on the appointment rests with the Chancellor.
+- Once the nomination deadline has passed, the selection committee meets to develop the short list - The VPAP will provide the academic personnel files of each member of the short list to the PEVC.
+The PEVC chooses the final candidate after consultation with the Chancellor. - The PEVC will conduct negotiations with the candidate and get agreement on administrative salary, other compensation matters and clarification of the administrative duties.
+These details are sent to APO. - The APO will draft a letter for faculty appointments, copying the draft to Financial Planning and Analysis (FP&A), the direct supervisor of the position and the PEVC. - The final letter will be sent to the candidate, the candidate's Department Chair, the candidate's new supervisor, APO, FP&A, SEAT (Strategic Executive Administrative Team), and PEVC. - Final decision on the appointment rests with the Chancellor.